sydasif/networking-stuff/networking/NAT/nat.md

 ## Dynamic NAT

-* A group of Private IP Address into Public IP Address
+* A group/range of Private IP Address into Public IP Address
 * Usefull when two companies are merged with same internal IP Adressing
 * Not very efficient, used when neccessary